-- 5. Click on "OK" to transition to Fast Copy Mode. - 6.
-Notice that the button ribbon at the top of the screen and the screen background changes to a reddishorange background color to alert you that the application is currently in Fast Copy Mode.
+- 5. Click on "Yes" to transition to Fast Copy Mode. - 6.
+Notice that the button ribbon at the top of the screen changes to a reddish-orange background color to alert you that the application is currently in Fast Copy Mode.